-- Trustees are; Mike Behnke, Clark Burdick, Emanuel Carter, Neil Falcone, Kate Hammer, Kathleen Joy, Dorothy Matthews, George Matthews, Paul Pflanz, Jane Rice, Gloria Sage, Carol Simson, Christopher Wiles.
+- As of 2015, trustees are: Mike Behnke, Neil Falcone, Kate Hammer, David Harding, Kathleen Joy, Joe Masella, Dorothy Matthews, George Matthews, Paul Pflanz, Carl Sharak, Carol Simson, Christopher Wiles.

-- The Board of Trustees meets every fourth Thursday and our Committees meet as needed.
+- The Board of Trustees meets at least six times a year, and our Committees meet as needed.